 - The CSU offers more than 4,700 online courses per term, providing more educational options to students who may prefer an online format to a traditional classroom setting.

 - The CSU’s online concurrent enrollment program gives students the ability to enroll in courses offered by other campuses in the CSU.

-- Over the past four years, the CSU has issued nearly 50,000 professional development certificates in education, health services, business and technology, leisure and hospitality, manufacturing, international trade, and many other industries.
+- Over a recent four-year period, the CSU has issued nearly 50,000 professional development certificates in education, health services, business and technology, leisure and hospitality, manufacturing, international trade, and many other industries.

 - More than 13,000 students participate in STEM (science, technology engineering and mathematics) service-learning courses.

 - For every $1 that the state invests in the CSU, the university generates $5.43 for California’s economy.